Instance Relation Graph Guided Source-Free Domain Adaptive Object Detection: Related works

 \textbf{Source-Free Domain Adaptation.} In a real-world scenario, the source data is not often accessible during the adaptation process due to privacy regulations, data transmission constraints, or proprietary data concerns.
-Many works have addressed the source-free domain adaptation (SFDA) setting for classification \cite{liang2020we,li2020model}, segmentation \cite{liu2021source,kundu2021generalize} and object detection \cite{li2020free,huang2021model} tasks.
-First for the classification task, the SFDA setting was explored by Liang \cite{liang2020we} proposed source hypothesis transfer, where the source-trained model classifier is kept frozen and target generated features are aligned via pseudo-label training and information maximization.
-Following that for segmentation task, Liu \cite{liu2021source} proposed a self-supervision and knowledge transfer-based adaptation strategy for target domain adaptation.
-For object detection task, Li \cite{li2020free} proposed a pseudo-label self-training strategy where the pseudo-label threshold is adaptively obtained from the proposed entropy minimization strategy.
-Huang \cite{huang2021model} proposed a self-supervised feature representation learning via temporal model which is an ensemble previous seend data.
+Many works have addressed the source-free domain adaptation (SFDA) setting for classification \cite{liang2020we,li2020model}, 2D and 3D object detection \cite{vs2023towards, hegde2021attentive,hegde2021uncertainty,huang2021model} and video segmentation \cite{lo2023spatio} tasks.
+First for the classification task, the SFDA setting was explored by Liang \etal \cite{liang2020we} proposed source hypothesis transfer, where the source-trained model classifier is kept frozen and target generated features are aligned via pseudo-label training and information maximization.
+Following the segmentation task Liu \etal \cite{liu2021source} proposed a self-supervision and knowledge transfer-based adaptation strategy for target domain adaptation.
+For object detection task, \cite{li2020free} proposed a pseudo-label self-training strategy and \cite{huang2021model} proposed self-supervised feature representation learning via previous models approach.